'Leaked' Black Friday Ads Aren't Leaked, but You Should Still Read Them

 Looking for updated info on Black Friday 2019?
 Check out our Black Friday Sneak Preview, where you'll find all the latest Black Friday ads, rumors, predictions, and more!

 If you roll your eyes when you hear about a Black Friday "leak," you're not alone.
-We know that when ads for the big shopping day start showing up online, it's most likely because the retailers want them there.
+When ads for the big shopping day start showing up online, we know it's most likely because the retailers want them there.

 Why Retailers Call Them 'Leaks'

 Black Friday info gets out there ahead of the retailer's schedule on occasion.
 In 2014, for example, LEGO accidentally sent a Black Friday promotional item to an online shopper in advance of the big day.
-Also in that year, an early version of GameStop's big sale circular got out, and everyone who reported on a deal that didn't make the final cut had to issue corrections later.
+And one year earlier, an early version of GameStop's big sale circular got out, and everyone who reported on a deal that didn't make the final cut had to issue corrections later.

 Those cases are exceptions to the rule, however, and the vast majority of sale information is provided by the stores themselves.
 "As a retailer, you want to control that message as much as possible," Potrikus explains.
 "If the ad is going to get out there anyway, they might as well release it, and see if they can get people excited about it on their terms."

 The rush to leak Black Friday ads mirrors holiday catalog mailings from 10 to 15 years ago, according to Potrikus.
 "The question I used to get was, 'Why am I getting my holiday catalogs in the mail so early?'
 It was around late September, and then it started to creep up, until it was right after Labor Day when you got the Christmas catalog."